KlestDedja/directionality/README.md

 The demo script:

-Loads `.tif`, `.png` and `.jpg` images from `demo-data/input_images/`
+- Loads `.tif`, `.png` and `.jpg` images from `demo-data/input_images/`,

-Selects sensible defaults:

-Computes signal directionality and visualizations
+-  runs the directionality estimator EDGEOG with default or user provided parameters, computes signal directionality statistics.

-Saves results into `demo-data/output_analysis/`, including:
+- saves results into `demo-data/output_analysis/`, including:

-- 🖼️ One PNG plot per image: overlays original image, HOG visualization, signal strength map, and polar histogram

     - 📊 Cleaned CSV file: `HOG_stats_<params>_clean.csv` summary of average and modal signal directions, with deviations (filtered and enriched with metadata)

+    - 🖼️ Optionally, a PNG plot per image, containing:original image, HOG visualization, signal strength map, and a histogram of the distribution of directioanlity, in poalr coordinates.